jonaskris/struct_packer/README.md

 Work in progress

-## Motivation
+## Explanation/Motivation
 In OpenGL theres a concept of "drawkeys" which encapsulates the information needed to draw an object to screen.

 To draw an object to screen, multiple variables are needed, such as which shader to use, which mesh to use etc. These are called "states", and objects almost always share some state between them.
+Objects should be ordered before drawing, so that adjacent objects share as much state as possible.

 Theres also the concept of state change cost, where for example changing the shader is one of the most expensive state changes, which material to use is the second most costly state change and so on...

-We want to draw each object based on which states it requires, and minimize switching the most expensive state changes.
-To do this, we can create a drawkey, an unsigned integer, which contains all these state changes in order of how expensive those state changes are.
+When some state is not common between all objects, we need to prioritize which order to draw the objects, where expensive states should be changed least.
+To do this, the macro packs each

 The cost associated with each state change in OpenGL, in decreasing order is as follows:
   * Render target